BRAINIAC2677/harry_potter_api/README.md

 # Harry Potter API

-A free API for all information of potterworld.
+A free API for all information of potterworld using django and django-rest-framework.A free API for all information of potterworld.

 ### _**Let's go to [documentation](https://potterworld-api.herokuapp.com/redoc/)**_